Letter 4061

 Ted Mooney, P.E.

 In reference to bluing I had a severely corroded 410 single shot that belonged to my late father.
 It was badly pitted with rust and not even a fine-medium steel wool would remove it all.
-I took a 100 grit sandpaper and with a Dremel [link is to product info at Amazon] tool sanded the entire exterior surface.
+I took a 100 grit sandpaper and with a Dremel [on eBay or Amazon] tool sanded the entire exterior surface.
 The internal bore was fine.
 Prior to bluing I placed the pieces in the oven at 200 F for about 10 minutes to get them well above room temperature.
 Then as the directions said I was generous in applying the material, waited 3 minutes and then rinsed.
-With a fine Steel Wool [link is to product info at Rockler] I then polished the pieces and oiled them.
+With a fine 00 steel wool [on eBay or Amazon] I then polished the pieces and oiled them.
 Being my first time I have to admit that it worked out rather well considering the lowest cost by a gunsmith was $175.00.
 The biggest trick I believe is to make sure your room temperature or surface temperature exceeds the recommended guidelines.

 Len Grainger